 You could complicate the analysis with analyzing likelihood of success or determining the potential cost of compromise, however, these two approaches are second-order prediction models that most organizations, and the security industry at large, generally isn’t equipped to answer because of the lack of first-order data, specifically a limited insight into frequency and types of attacks.
 One of the most surprising things is that most organizations can’t even approximate an answer to either of these first-order questions.

 In a DevOps context, there are three areas where security can add direct value as well as receive value from integration across the organization.
 Each of these areas can give you insight into the first-order questions and through instrumentation, can help you shift to a defensive thinking approach.
 The areas to evaluate are:

 … and that’s where are going to break this article.
 Talk about a cliff-hanger!
-Check back next week for Part 2 and be sure to subscribe to updates to our publication: Signal Sciences Labs.
+Read Part 2 and be sure to subscribe to updates to our publication: Signal Sciences Labs.